dm6718/RITSAR/README.md

 $ conda update anaconda

-from a terminal.
 Once you've ensured the required libraries are up-to-date, download the zip file and extract it to a directory that from here on will be referred to as \<ritsar_dir\>.
 Open up a command line or terminal and type:

 $ cd \<ritsar_dir\>